yoctopuce/Yocto-Flic/readme.md

   - Buzzer ([Yocto-Buzzer](http://www.yoctopuce.com/EN/products/yocto-Buzzer))

 # Requirement
-This application as been developed on a Raspberry PI 3 B+, it might work on other system, as long as they feature a bluetooth adapter, but we didn't try.
+This application as been developed on a Raspberry PI 3 B+, it might work on other systems, as long as they feature a bluetooth adapter, but we didn't try.

 # Installation
 Download and install the [Fliclib SDK for Linux](https://github.com/50ButtonsEach/fliclib-linux-dist), read the [readme.md](https://github.com/50ButtonsEach/fliclib-linux-dist/blob/master/README.md) file.
 Position yourself in the  _bin/armv6l/_  folder and  make sure the Flic server can access the Bluetooth stack (you only need to do that once) by typing